^

 Urea is the end product of protein metabolism in the body.
 It is removed from the body by glomerular filtration, 40-50% of it is reabsorbed by the tubular epithelium of the kidneys and is actively secreted by tubular cells.

-Prealbumin, or transthyretin, is a protein with a molecular weight of 54,980 and a half-life of 1-2 days; synthesized in the liver.
-One of the most important functions of prealbumin is transport of T4 and triiodothyronine (T3).
+Prealbumin, or transthyretin, is a protein with a molecular weight of 54,980 and a half-life of 1–2 days; it is synthesized in the liver.
+One of the most important functions of prealbumin is the transport of T4 and triiodothyronine (T3).

 Ceruloplasmin (copper-containing oxidase) in serum

-Ceruloplasmin is a protein with a molecular weight of 150,000 daltons, contains 8 ions of Cu1 + and 8 ions of Cu2 +.
-The main copper-containing plasma protein belongs to alpha2-globulins; it accounts for 3% of the total amount of copper in the body and more than 95% of serum copper.
+Ceruloplasmin is a protein with a molecular weight of 150,000 daltons, containing 8 Cu1+ ions and 8 Cu2+ ions.
+The main copper-containing plasma protein is an alpha2-globulin; it accounts for 3% of the total copper in the body and over 95% of the copper in the blood serum.

 Haptoglobin (Hp) is a blood plasma glycoprotein that specifically binds hemoglobin.
 There are three hereditary phenotypes of haptoglobin: Hp 1-1, 2-1, 2-2.
-The first form is a monomer with a molecular weight of 85,000, the other two are polymers with a varying but much larger mass.
+The first form is a monomer with a molecular weight of 85,000, the other two are polymers with varying but much greater weights.

 Alpha-1 antitrypsin in the blood

-Alpha-1 antitrypsin is a glycoprotein synthesized by the liver and provides 90% of the activity that inhibits trypsin in the blood.
+Alpha-1 antitrypsin is a glycoprotein synthesized by the liver and provides 90% of trypsin-inhibiting activity in the blood.

-Acid alpha1-glycoprotein (orosomukoid) is a protein of the blood plasma, the richest in carbohydrates.
-The carbohydrate moiety is represented by several polysaccharide chains attached to the polypeptide chain.
+Acidic alpha1-glycoprotein (orosomucoid) is a blood plasma protein that is the richest in carbohydrates.
+The carbohydrate portion is represented by several polysaccharide chains attached to a polypeptide chain.

-The study on microalbuminuria is used to screen for kidney lesions, in particular diabetic nephropathy, which significantly reduces costs and improves the prognosis of terminal chronic renal failure.
+Microalbuminuria testing is used to screen for kidney disease, particularly diabetic nephropathy, which significantly reduces costs and improves the prognosis of end-stage renal failure.

 Protein fractions

-For the separation of protein fractions, a method of electrophoresis is usually used, based on the different mobility of whey proteins in an electric field.
+To separate protein fractions, the electrophoresis method is usually used, based on the different mobility of serum proteins in an electric field.

-Both lowered and above normal, albumin can signal problems in the state of the body.
-The reasons for the increase and decrease in albumin are found out both by laboratory methods of blood collection and other diagnostic methods.
-Also, the reasons for the increase and decrease in albumin are determined by the doctor with a thorough collection of information, the history of the disease - history.
+Both low and high albumin can signal problems in the body.
+The reasons for the increase and decrease of albumin are determined both by laboratory methods of blood sampling and by other diagnostic methods.
+Also, the reasons for the increase and decrease of albumin are determined by the doctor with careful collection of information, the history of the disease - anamnesis.

 Blood albumin

-Blood albumin is a very important protein component of human blood.
+Albumin in the blood is a very important protein component of human blood.
 The name comes from the Latin word - white (albus).
-It is a protein that is highly soluble in salty and acidic media, and, moreover, the protein is almost pure, as it does not contain a single milligram of carbohydrates.
+It is a protein that dissolves well in salty and acidic environments, and the protein is practically pure, since it does not contain a milligram of carbohydrates.